 - You want results that look and feel soft and natural

-- You want the dual benefits of volume enhancement and liposculpture
+- You want the dual effect of volume enhancement and liposculpture

 - You’d prefer to avoid having foreign material in your body

-An attractive face is well-balanced and the nose, located front and centre, plays a critical role in creating this sense of aesthetic balance.
-Asians generally have wider and flatter noses that can contribute to an overall look of flatness between the eyes and the upper lip.
+Asians generally have wider and flatter noses than Caucasians.
 Both the nasal bridge and the tip may lack projection, and the nostrils may look ‘flared.’
 Additionally, Asians often have weak cartilage, thicker skin and more sebaceous glands.

-By re-proportioning the nose with rhinoplasty, Asian patients can enjoy a more harmonious and balanced appearance while maintaining the cultural distinctions that make them unique.
+By re-proportioning the nose with rhinoplasty, Asian patients can enjoy a different look while maintaining the cultural distinctions of their heritage.
 Many of the changes surgeons commonly make to Caucasian noses are not ideal for the Asian face.
-A variety of rhinoplasty techniques are available to give Asian patients the elegant, discreet, natural results they’re looking for.
+A variety of rhinoplasty techniques are available to give Asian patients natural results.

 Rhinoplasty may be right for you if:

 - Your nasal bridge lacks projection or starts low on your face

 - You have wide nostrils or a bulbous nasal tip

 - You want to lengthen a short nose